Tulip4attoo/Soul-like-Game-UE5/README.md

 # Game Assets

-Most of assets are free content on Unreal Marketplace.
+Most of assets are free contents on Unreal Marketplace.
 I also extract and put here some assets from DotA2 (will remove them later).

 # Install